-\textbf{High-level overview.} The multiview setting in causal representation learning~\citep{daunhawer2023identifiability,yao2023multi} considers multiple views that are \emph{concurrently} generated by an overlapping subset of latent variables, and thus having \emph{non-independently} distributed data.
+\textbf{High-level overview.} The multiview setting in CRL~\citep{daunhawer2023identifiability,yao2023multi} considers multiple observables that are \emph{concurrently} generated by an overlapping subset of latent variables.
 Multiview scenarios are often found in a partially observable setup.
 For example, multiple devices on a robot measure different modalities, jointly monitoring the environment through these real-time measurements.
 While each device measures a distinct subset of latent variables, these subsets probably still overlap as they are measuring the same system at the same time.
 In addition to partial observability, another way to obtain multiple views is to perform an ``intervention/perturbation"~\citep{locatello2020weakly,von2021self,ahuja2022weakly,brehmer2022weakly} and collect both pre-action and post-action views on the same sample.
 This setting is often improperly termed ``counterfactual"\footnote{Traditionally, counterfactual in causality refers to non-observable outcomes that are ``counter to the fact''~\citep{rubin2005causal}.
-In the works we refer to here, they rather represent pre- and post- an action that affect some latent variables but not all.
-This can be mathematically expressed as a counterfactual in a SCM, but is conceptually different as both pre- and post- action outcomes are realized~\citep{liu2023causal}.
+The works we refer to here represent pre- and post-actions that affect some latent variables but not all.
+This can be mathematically expressed as a counterfactual in an SCM but is conceptually different as both pre- and post-action outcomes are realized~\citep{liu2023causal}.
 The ``counterfactual'' terminology silently implies that this is a strong assumption, but nuance is needed and it can in fact be much weaker than an intervention.} in the CRL literature, and this type of data is termed ``paired data".
-From another perspective, the paired setting can be cast in the partial observability scenario by considering the same latent before and after an action (mathematically modelled as an intervention) as two separate latent nodes in the causal graph, as shown by~\citet[Fig.~1]{von2021self}.
+From another perspective, the paired setting can be cast in the partial observability scenario by considering the same latent before and after an action (mathematically modeled as an intervention) as two separate latent nodes in the causal graph, as shown by~\citet[Fig.~1]{von2021self}.
 Thus, both pre-action and post-action views are partial because neither of them can observe pre-action and post-action latents simultaneously.
-These works assume that the latents that are not affected by the action remain constant, an assumption that is relaxed in temporal CRL works.
-See~\cref{subsec:temporal_CRL} for more discussion in this regard.
+These works assume the latents that are not affected by the action remain constant, an assumption that is relaxed in temporal CRL works.
+See~\cref {subsec:temporal_CRL} for more discussion on temporal CRL.